fralapo/Disable-BD-PROCHOT-on-LINUX/README.md

 ⚠️ **Important Safety Information:**

 - **Overheating Risk**: Disabling BD PROCHOT removes an important thermal protection mechanism.
-Monitor your CPU temperatures closely to prevent overheating[web:25][web:27].
+Monitor your CPU temperatures closely to prevent overheating.
 - **Hardware Damage**: In extreme cases, prolonged high temperatures can damage your CPU or other components.
-Use at your own risk[web:25].
+Use at your own risk.
-- **Warranty**: Modifying system registers may void your warranty[web:27].
+- **Warranty**: Modifying system registers may void your warranty.
-- **Broken Sensors**: This solution is primarily intended for systems where BD PROCHOT is triggered by faulty thermal sensors, not for bypassing legitimate thermal limits[web:25][web:27].
+- **Broken Sensors**: This solution is primarily intended for systems where BD PROCHOT is triggered by faulty thermal sensors, not for bypassing legitimate thermal limits.
 - **Distribution Variations**: The steps provided may vary slightly based on your Linux distribution.
 - **Backup Your Data**: Always backup important data before making system-level changes.